wyatt-toure/guppy-colour-learning/data/metadata.md

 `latency.to.periphery`
 : The time it took for a guppy to first approach the periphery of the tank (seconds).
 Dashes represents no visit.
-0 indiciates an immediate visit (i.e. as soon as the tracking began)
+0 indicates an immediate visit (i.e. as soon as the tracking began)

 `center.visits`